 Basic Anesthesia Training (CA-1)

-The CA-1 year is spent emphasizing basic and fundamental aspects of the management of anesthesia and is focused around preparing for the ABA Basic Examination; including podcasts, lectures, and weekly open anesthesia assignments and quizzes.
+The CA-1 year is spent emphasizing basic and fundamental aspects of the management of anesthesia and is focused around preparing for the ABA Basic Examination.

 CA-1 residents are involved in complex cases across multidisciplines including General Surgery, Orthopedic Surgery, Neurosurgery, Urology, Otolaryngology, Ophthalmology, OB, and SICU.
 Supervision is needed to enhance learning and to mentor excellence in patient care.